Student Aid Index (SAI) Calculation

-Here at PayForED we understand that saving for college and then paying for college is becoming a significant concern for many families.
-That is why PayForED has developed student loan solutions to help you understand your SAI calculation and get the customized answers you need.
+Here at PayForED, we understand that saving for college and then paying for college is becoming a significant concern for many families.
+That is why PayForED has developed student loan solutions to help families better understand their SAI calculation and get the customized answers they need.

 Understand your SAI Calculation

-Most people believe the SAI to be one number, but it is the sum of four significant calculations.
-Our SAI chart breaks down the Student Aid Index so parents and students can understand the details involved in this calculation and their positioning.
-The calculation is four separate numbers that are summed together: parents’ income, parents’ assets, student’s income, and student’s assets.
+Most people believe the SAI to be a single number, but it is actually the sum of four significant calculations.
+Our SAI chart breaks down the Student Aid Index, allowing parents and students to understand the details involved in this calculation and their corresponding positioning.
+The calculation involves four separate numbers that are summed together: the parents’ income, the parents’ assets, the student’s income, and the student’s assets.
 Each of these components has distinct rules and allowances.

-A family will get their Federal SAI by completing the Free Application for Federal Student Aid or FAFSA.
+A family will receive their Federal SAI by completing the Free Application for Federal Student Aid (FAFSA).
 This process only provides one number and does not break out the four separate numbers.
-You need to understand the four quadrants of the SAI calculation to create a proper college-funding strategy.
+To create an effective college-funding strategy, you need to understand the four quadrants of the SAI calculation.
 The SAI Chart below shows the four individual numbers used to calculate the SAI number.
 Some colleges require additional financial information beyond the FAFSA, so please review your college list and their financial aid form requirements.

 SAI Parent Income

-The first component of the SAI is the parent’s income, which for most applicants will be the largest number of their SAI.
+The first component of the SAI is the parents’ income, which for most applicants will be the most significant component of their SAI.
 It is based on the family’s structure, the number of dependents, adjusted gross income, and state of residence.
 These terms are similar to your federal tax terms, as the two systems are now linked.

 The parent income section of the calculation is progressive.
-As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will apply to the income contribution number.
+As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will be applied to the income contribution amount.
 This method will result in the SAI increasing more quickly.

 SAI Parent Assets

 For the parents’ asset calculation, non-retirement assets are all included.
-Due to FAFSA Simplification small family farms and small family businesses will now also be included back in the calculation.
-Your primary residence home equity is excluded as a counted asset.
-There is an allowance amount based on the tax-filing status and the age of the oldest FAFSA-filing parent.
+Excluded from the computation are small family farms and small family businesses.
+This change will take effect in the 2026-27 school year.
+Your primary residence home equity is also not included as a counted asset.
+There is an allowance amount based on the tax-filing status and the age of the oldest parent filing the FAFSA.
 The asset amount that exceeds the allowance amount will be multiplied by 5.64 percent to arrive at the parent asset calculated amount.

 SAI Student Income

 For dependent student income, the rules are straightforward.
-Since dependent students are included on another person’s tax return, their income allowances are limited by the state they reside in and the federal income exemption amount.
+Since dependent students are included on another person’s tax return, their income allowances are limited by the state in which they reside and the federal income exemption amount.
 Amounts over the allowances are weighted at 50 percent.

 SAI Student Assets

-There are no allowances for the student asset section, and assets are weighted at 20 percent.
-Therefore, many people think getting assets out of the student’s name is a good idea.
+In the SAI student asset calculation, there are no allowances, and assets are weighted at 20 percent.
+Therefore, many people believe that removing assets from the student’s name is a good idea.
 People compare the student’s percentage of 20 percent to the parents’ percentage of 5.64 percent and disregard the cost of attendance as part of their decision.
-This asset-moving strategy is a common error.
+This asset-moving strategy is a standard error.

-It would be best if you were careful when liquidating student assets.
+It is best to be cautious when liquidating student assets.
 The first issue is the tax consequence of liquidating assets.
 For dependent college students up to the age of twenty-four, if there is a taxable gain from the sale of assets, the “Kiddie Tax” rules will apply.
-For the student, the first $1,150 of unearned income will be tax-free; the next $1,150 is taxed at the child’s marginal rate, and any amount over that will be taxed using the parent’s marginal income rate.
-Do your research, as this limit changes periodically based on the tax code.
-Depending on the amount of gain, a very high tax rate could be charged due to the parent’s income level.
+For the student, the first $1,350 of unearned income is tax-free; the next $1,350 is taxed at the child’s marginal tax rate, and any amount exceeding that is taxed using the parent’s marginal tax rate.
+Do your research, as this limit changes periodically in accordance with the tax code.
+Depending on the amount of gain, a very high tax rate could be charged due to the parents’ income level.

 The next issue is ownership of the account or asset.
-If the primary social security number on the account is the student’s, then the asset or account is legally their money.
+If the primary social security number on the account belongs to the student, then the asset or account is legally considered their money.
 Legally, this money must be spent on the student’s behalf.
 A parent would need documentation to properly liquidate a Uniform Gift to Minor Account (UGMA account), which is the type of account issued for most children under eighteen.

-FAFSA Simplification was a major change in the processes and systems used to award federal student aid starting with the 2024-25 award year.
-A detailed description of the changes is described in our FAFSA Simplification article.
+FAFSA Simplification was a significant change in the processes and systems used to award federal student aid, starting with the 2024-25 award year.
+A detailed description of the changes is provided in our FAFSA Simplification article.

-These are just of few of the changes.
-As stated above, a student will need to complete the FAFSA to get the SAI number and qualify for federal and state financial aid.
+These are some of the changes.
+As stated above, a student must complete the FAFSA to obtain the SAI number and qualify for federal and state financial aid.
+The values of family-owned farms and businesses, which were added as assets in 2024-25, are no longer included in the calculations due to the One Big Beautiful Bill Act (OBBB) for 2025-26.

 Second SAI Method or Institutional Method